TheForcer/Scripts/README.md

 ## docker
 The `installDocker.sh` script makes installing docker and docker-compose easy.
 Additionally you can add yourself to the docker group (for easy container management) even if this might be a potential security risk.
 Currently the script is tested with Ubuntu 18.04+.

+## bashrc
+The `.bashrc` file contains useful shortcuts for different daily tasks like looking at the disk usage with `df -kTh` in a human-readable format and removing files with `rm -i` to prevent accidentally removing of files.
+Also the `docker` function has been overwritten so that you can use `docker containers` like `docker images` instead of `docker container ls`.

 ### Usage
 Clone the repository, make the script itself executable and enter your INWX/server details.
 Voila, you are ready to go!